-• Connect one end of a USB Type-C cable to the USB Type-C port on the rear of the monitor and the other end to the USB Type-C port on the source device.
+Connect one end of a USB Type-C cable to the USB Type-C port on the rear of the monitor and the other end to the USB Type-C port on the source device.
 (Use only the HP-approved USB Type-C cable provided with the monitor.)

+NOTE: The monitor's USB Type-C port provides network, data, video, and power delivery (up to 65 W).

+The host device must be able to support DisplayPort Alt Mode (video, charging, and USB 3.1) over the USB Type-C connector.
+The host device must also be compatible with USB Type-C-ThunderboltTM-enabled ports.

-- IMPORTANT: The monitor's USB Type-C port provides network, data, video, and power delivery (up to 65 W).
-If you use a VGA, DisplayPort, or HDMI cable for the video signal, you must also connect a USB Type-C to USB Type-C cable between the monitor and source device.
-This connection is required to provide the upstream connection to enable the monitor hubs on the connected host device. - 3.
-Connect one end of the power cord to the AC adapter (1) and the other end to a grounded AC outlet (2).
-Then connect the AC adapter to the power connector on the monitor (3).
+- 3. Connect one end of the power cord to the AC adapter (1) and the other end to a grounded AC outlet (2).
+Then connect the AC adapter to the power connector on the monitor (3). - MARNING!

-🗥 WARNING!
 To reduce the risk of electric shock or damage to the equipment: